What is Electrode in Chemistry?

 A primary cell is a device where an electrode like cathode and anode is fixed and the cell reaction cannot be reversed.
 When the cell is charged, the anode becomes positive and the cathode becomes positive, and when discharged its works like a primary cell where the anode is negative and the cathode is the positive electrode.

 What is secondary cell?

 A secondary cell like rechargeable battery is a chemical cell where chemical reactions are reversible.
 The lithium ion batteries are examples of secondary rechargeable chemical cells.

 - Different types of electrodes like gold, platinum, copper, and silver are used to define electrical conductivity during electrolysis.

 - A glass electrode is used for the measurement of the pH scale of the solution.

-- Batteries are the device contain a variety of electrode depending on the types.
-For example, lead-acid batteries contain lead electrodes, zinc-carbon batteries contain zinc and carbon electrodes, lithium polymer batteries contain solid lithium polymer electrodes.
+- Batteries are device that contain a variety of electrode depending on the types.
+For example, lead-acid batteries contain lead electrodes, zinc-carbon batteries contain zinc and carbon electrodes, and lithium polymer batteries contain solid lithium polymer electrodes.